Shoeboxed/api/README.md

 # Support

 Feature requests?
 Bugs?
-Please file a Github issue.
+Please file a GitHub issue.

 We are also available over email: api@team.shoeboxed.com